Giving the Illusion of Academic Rigor

 Image credit: Wong Sze Fei

-This week, I’ll address two last things.
+In this post, I’ll address two last cleanup items.

-In this case, I think of how individuals prepare for an unexpected financial challenge.
-For the largest unpredictable and potentially financially catastrophic expenses, they buy insurance.
-I don’t think that’s an option for a government.
-Can you imagine a huge insurance company being willing to sell war insurance to a government?
-Absolutely not, especially because governments usually (but not always) have a fair amount of control over whether they get into a war, so war insurance would almost act like an incentive to for the government to go to war because now their insurance company would be paying for it.
+Could it get insurance, which was invented specifically for this purpose of protecting a financial entity against uncommon, unpredictable, and financially catastrophic events?
+Probably not–do you think there’s an insurance company out there that is so large it could sell war insurance to a government and be able to pay for the cost of that war without going bankrupt?
+Not even close.
+And even if one were large enough to do that, I doubt any would because governments usually (but not always) have a fair amount of control over whether they get into a war, so war insurance would almost act like an incentive for the government to go to war because now their insurance company would be paying for it.
+Natural disaster insurance is possible, but unlikely.

 But having a fund like that also may incentivize governments to go to war, so maybe there should also be a required war tax implemented any time the country goes to war.
 That way, the cost of it is felt directly and immediately by the people, so politicians would be more likely to take the unpopular cost of a war tax into consideration when they are deciding whether to enter or start a war.
+Without inflation to hide taxation, the government would always have to rely on less hidden forms of taxation, so citizens would be able to quantify much better the cost to them of their country entering a war, which would also discourage politicians from inducing such large and unpopular costs on citizens.

 Second, I want to list a few of the other ways that inflation hurts the economy and slows wealth building: